 Students may also earn the Certificate of English proficiency by completing the Integrated Admission Pathway (IAP).
 The Integrated Admission Pathway (IAP) will allow academically qualified international students, who meet the University’s undergraduate admission requirements but have not yet achieved English language proficiency, to complete degree credit courses through the University’s Open Learning program while studying English language courses to achieve the Certificate of English proficiency granted by Open Learning and Educational Support (OpenEd).
 The pathway includes a combination of classroom-based and fully online degree course offerings and provides a range of student support.
 Students with an IELTS 5.5 or TOEFL iBT 56 or equivalent and who satisfy the undergraduate admission requirements may be offered conditional admission to one of the following pathway streams:

-- Bachelor of Arts (all majors including co-op options)
+- Bachelor of Arts (all majors) – regular and co-op programs

 - Bachelor of Commerce (Undeclared)

 - Bachelor of Science (all majors) – regular and co-op programs

 - Bachelor of Science in Agriculture – regular and co-op programs

 - Bachelor of Science in Environmental Sciences – regular and co-op programs